edahlseng/um-color/README.md

 Setup
 -----

-This project currently requires ffmpeg and opencv in order to extract the frames from videos.
+This project currently requires opencv in order to extract video frames.

 License
 -------